Dance Dance Revolution (1998 video game): Dance Dance Revolution 5thMix

 Dance Dance Revolution 5thMIX, or DDR 5th Mix, is the 5th game in the Dance Dance Revolution series of music video games.
 It was released to the arcades by Konami on March 27, 2001.
 Although only officially released in Japan, units exist worldwide.
 DDR 5th Mix contains a total of 122 songs, nine of which are hidden and unlockable.
 Of those songs, 40 of them (including all nine unlockable songs) are brand new to Dance Dance Revolution.

 The game runs on 60 frame rate instead of 30, the first mainline DDR game to do this (Dancing Stage featuring True Kiss Destination was the first).
 The song selection interface is changed once more to become wheel-like, with song titles displayed on the right in rectangular boxes and the highlighted song's banner, difficulty, and BPM displayed on the left.
 This so-called "song wheel" interface would become a mainstay for many DDR games in the future.
 Difficulty level is once again selected by pressing on the step panels, instead of being selected in a dedicated menu.
 The game is also the first to introduce AAA grade, as previous games only went up to AA.
 Both Nonstop and Battle Modes have been removed, while songs with new Maniac charts introduced in 4thMix Plus have their old Maniac charts removed.
 Categories has also been removed, though characters are still selected through a dedicated menu after Play Style.
 Finally, the game is one of the few to include long version of certain songs, which take up two whole stages and as a result cannot be selected in Final Stage.

 Current Dance Dance Revolution releases

 Dance Dance Revolution A was released on March 30, 2016, in Asia, with a North American release later in 2016, and a European release on December 15, 2017.
 It is the first international arcade release of Dance Dance Revolution since Dance Dance Revolution X2.

 Dance Dance Revolution A20 was released on new, golden cabinets on March 20, 2019, and a United States release imported later on May 15, 2019.

+Dance Dance Revolution WORLD was released in Japan, Korea, Australia, and the United States on June 12th, 2024, and is currently the most recent release in the series.